SanjeevStephan/android/training-course/readme.md

 | Kotlin fundamentals | Learn more fundamentals of Kotlin, object-oriented programming, and lambdas. |
 |Add a button to an app | Learn how to respond to a button click in an Android app. |

-3. Display lists and use Material Design
+### Unit 3 :  Display lists and use Material Design
 * Build apps that display a list of data and learn how to make your apps more beautiful with Material Design.
   * Use data classes, functions, and collections in Kotlin.
   * Create a scrollable list in an app that displays both text and images.